batson24/renovation/readme.md

 Have a link to your hosted working app in the README.md file in your github repo

-thurs.
-api delete, updat, edit
-finish password lecture
+early
+heroku
+make user name populate to show page

 friday
-profile page with login and subscrib css testimonial page model correct sat. carousale css wrap up contact page
+profile page and change info update edit password testimonial user posts

+sat.
+contact

+sun
+api
+carousale

+mon
+css wrap up